clockspot/arduino-clock/INSTRUCTIONS.md

 ## Signals

 Your clock can trigger signals for the time of day (chime), alarm, and timer.
-Depending on how your clock is equipped, you may have multiple signal types available, and in settings, you can choose which functions trigger which type.
+If your clock supports multiple signal types, you can choose which type is triggered by each function in the [settings menu](#settings-menu).

-* **Beeper** signals are played on a piezo beeper, using various patterns and pitches (per settings).
+* **Beeper** signals are played on a piezo beeper, using various patterns and pitches.
 * **Switch** signals switch on and off to control an appliance circuit (such as for a radio).
 	* If the alarm is set to use this, it will switch on for up to two hours. **Alt** will silence the alarm for the day (unlike the other buttons, which will trigger snooze if enabled, as usual).
 	* If the timer is set to use this, it will switch on while the timer is running, like a “sleep” function.
-	* If your clock has a switch signal, **Alt** acts as a power button to switch it on and off at will.
+	* If your clock supports switch signals, **Alt** acts as a power button to switch it on and off at will.
 * **Pulse** signals simply send short pulses (such as to ring a bell).

 ## Function preset